johannamannisto/johannamannisto.github.io/cmdline_course.md

   cat life_of_bee.txt | tr -s "[:space:][:punct:]" "\n" | sort | uniq -i > bee_word_list.txt
 ```

 Another task was to create a word list.
 First we read the text using `cat`, pipe this into the `tr` command using the pipe `|`.
 We transform characters like spaces and punctuation into new lines, but avoid empty new lines, as seen by using `tr -s`.
 This brings all new words on a new line for our list of words.
-We use the `uniq` command to remove duplicate lines, the results of these get redirected to a new file *bee_word_list.txt* with the `>`.
+We use the `uniq` command to remove duplicate lines, the results of these get redirected to a new file *bee_word_list.txt* with the `>` symbol.

-Learning how to use streams turned out to be quite useful in tasks in this course that came later.
+Learning how to use streams turned out to be quite useful in later tasks for this course.
 Being able to redirect output into new files or append to the ends of files was very useful in Week 4 as we continued to do corpus processing.
 Similarly, being able to use pipes to redirect data from one command to another is incredibly useful.
-This meant I could accomplish several commands in the same line at once in the terminal.I see using pipes and stream redirects as commands I use on a regular basis as I continue to use the terminal.
+This meant I could accomplish several commands in the same line at once in the terminal without needing to direct outputs to file after file.
+I see using pipes and stream redirects as commands I use on a regular basis as I continue to use the command line.

 ## Week 4: Advanced Corpus Processing

 In week 4, we continued working on corpus processing skills.
-Namely, we focused on the following items: - `sed`: the stream editor. `sed` can be used to replace patterns but also can be used to find patterns, like `egrep`.
+Namely, we focused on `sed`: the stream editor. `sed` can be used to replace patterns but also can be used to find patterns, like `egrep`.

 ``` bash
   sed -nE '/that [a-z]+d[ \.,?:!$]/p' ulysses.txt